-Time Report is also an indispensable tool for work items, that need to be charged for basing on the amount of time, that completing them took.
+Time Report is also an indispensable tool for work items, that need to be charged for based on the amount of time, that completing them took.
 Find out more details about using the Report here.

 Please note, that Time Tracking and Reporting is only available in the Enterprise service plan.

 The Lead and Cycle Time diagram of Kanban Tool can be used for measuring the average cycle time of tasks.
 To best understand it, simply take note of the heading that allows a choice of options for the graph - it says: